 Export: The user will be allowed to export tasks in CSV and XML formats from the board export tool.
 This permission does not control the export in XLS files which is available with the search panel.

 Analytics: The user will be allowed to open and review the charts available for each board.

 Access API: The user will be allowed to make API calls to Kanbanize.

-To create a new user role -> click on the Add new role button from the User Roles panel.
+3.1 To create a new user role -> click on the Add new role button from the User Roles panel.

-Type the name of the new role you want to create -> check mark the permissions you wnat ot grant as well as the actions you want to allow for the role and click on the green check mark to save the role.
+3.2 Fill in the name of the New Role that you want to create -> check mark the permissions you wnat ot grant as well as the actions you want to allow for the role -> click on the green check mark to save the role.

-To assign the new role to some of your team members, go to the Board Assignees tab, select a board and a user and assign them the new user role.
+3.3 To assign the new role to some of your team members -> go to the Board Assignees tab, select a board and a user and assign the new user role.

 4. How to change the permissions for the Default role?

 You can change the permissions and the allowed actions for the Default role, but you cannot rename or delete the role itself.
 There always needs to be a default role in the account.